- You need to plan how to use pictures, sound and editing to tell the story

 More on editing

 You can learn a lot more about film language by watching films, TV programmes and ads.
 Watch a short film (or part of a long film) and try to work out the reasons for the decisions the director made.
 Why did they put the camera there?
 Why did they include that in the shot?
 Why did they use that sound?
-Try watching some of the films in the Inspirations section.
+Try watching some of the films in the Creative ideas section.